 If a notice is given by a distributor or a participant within the timeframe specified in subclause (2), the distributor agreement to which the notice relates is deemed to be amended to include the amended operational term from the date on which the notice is received by the distributor or participant.

 Subclauses (1) to (3) do not apply in respect of any distributor agreement that the distributor has with a participant in which the operational term has been amended or omitted.

+Despite anything else in this clause 10, if the Rulings Panel amends an operational term under clause 8(3)(b), the distributor may at any time amend each of its distributor agreements to include the amendment by giving not less than 10 business days’ notice to the affected participant(s).

 Amendments to operational term by distributor following appeal